Hayward Alker: Research and influence

 A memorial conference in his honor was held at the Watson Institute for International Studies, Brown University, 6–7 June 2008.
 A festschrift in his honor resulted in a book, Alker and IR: Global Studies in an Interconnected World (Routledge 2011, ISBN 978-0-415-61597-6), edited by Renée Marlin-Bennett.
-Another book, edited by Tahir Amin, is entitled Word Orders in Central Asia: Essays in honor of Hayward R. Alker (Brown University, forthcoming).
+Another book, edited by Tahir Amin, is entitled World Orders in Central Asia: Essays in honor of Hayward R. Alker (Brown University, forthcoming).
 The Department of International Relations at Quaid-i-Azam University in Islamabad, Pakistan, inaugurated the Dr Hayward R. Alker Library in his honor in 2009, containing hundreds of books and papers from Alker's collection.

 The USC Center for International Studies has a Post-Doctoral Research Fellowship named in his honor.
 The ISA posthumously recognized him with its Susan Strange Award, which recognizes a person whose intellect most challenges conventional wisdom in the international studies community.

-Social scientists whom Alker taught include Mitchel Wallerstein, Thomas Biersteker, Takashi Inoguchi, Thomas Homer-Dixon, Tahir Amin, Ijaz Gilani, Peter M. Haas, Renee Marlin-Bennett, Gavan Duffy, L.H.M.
+Social scientists whom Alker taught include Robert Axelrod, Mitchel Wallerstein, Thomas Biersteker, Takashi Inoguchi, Thomas Homer-Dixon, Tahir Amin, Ijaz Gilani, Peter M. Haas, Renee Marlin-Bennett, Gavan Duffy, L.H.M.
 Ling, Dale D. Murphy, Laura Sjoberg, Joshua Goldstein, Roger Hurwitz, John C. Mallery, Loren King, Eileen de los Reyes, Neta Crawford, William D. Stanley, Sinan Birdal, Eric Blanchard, Paul T. Levin, and Yong Wook Lee.
 Other scholars he significantly influenced include Patrick Jackson and Andrei Tsygankov.

 Personal life

 Alker was born in New York City in 1937 and raised in Greenwich, CT.
 He attended Brunswick School, where he was the first student in the school's history to earn straight A's.
 He was married to J. Ann Tickner, also a professor of international relations at USC.
 They have three daughters.
 He sang with a leading Los Angeles County sacred choral group, Cantori Domino, with whom he toured Italy in summer 2007.

-Alker died on August 24, 2007 at the age of 69, after suffering a cerebral hemorrhage at his family's summer home in Block Island, R.I.
+Alker died on August 24, 2007, at the age of 69, after suffering a cerebral hemorrhage at his family's summer home in Block Island, R.I.